GansoCoder/animequotes/README.md

-# Made by a legend
+# Made By
+A legend